 disattiva temporaneamente la funzionalità impostando l'attributo

-su false
+android:enableOnBackInvokedCallback su false nel tag

-del file AndroidManifest.xml
+<application> o <activity> del file AndroidManifest.xml dell'app.

-API Elegant font deprecate e disabilitate
+API Elegant Font deprecate e disabilitate

 Le app che hanno come target Android 15 (livello API 35) hanno l'attributo